raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_3.md

 ![Lesson plan.](images/relevance-LessonPlan.png){:width="400px"}

 **Teacher slides**
 All the teacher slides are structured in a consistent way, beginning with a reminder of the last session, the objectives of the current session, and the activities that the students will undertake.
 This introduction is followed by the session activities.
-At the end of the session, the slides always include the following: a reminder of the session contents and details about the focus of the next session.
+At the end of the session, the slides always include a reminder of the session contents and details about the focus of the next session.

 ![Teacher slides.](images/relevance-LessonSlides.gif)